-For patients considering a cosmetic surgery procedure such as rhinoplasty, eyelid surgery, facelift, breast augmentation, liposuction or a tummy tuck then it is important to have a detailed understanding of the entire process from start to finish.
-You may yet not have had your consultation and might be wondering what happens on the day of surgery among other important questions.
+For patients considering a cosmetic surgery procedure such as rhinoplasty, eyelid surgery, facelift, breast augmentation, liposuction or a tummy tuck then, it is important to have a detailed understanding of the entire process from start to finish.
+You may not yet have had your consultation and might be wondering what happens on the day of surgery, among other important questions.
 Knowing how these all are linked together can be a daunting process.

 At Centre for Surgery, we think it is extremely important for all patients to have a full understanding of every part of their treatment journey.
 By summarising the details of the process below, we hope this will give you a good idea of what happens during your patient journey from the time you have your first consultation with a surgeon to the day of your procedure and leading into your recovery period after surgery.

-We have put together a fantastic team of patient coordinators, clinical support staff, nurses and of course, surgeons at Centre for Surgery to guide our patients throughout all stages of their journey with us.
+We have put together a fantastic team of patient coordinators, clinical support staff, nurses, and of course, surgeons at Centre for Surgery to guide our patients throughout all stages of their journey with us.

-Your cosmetic surgery consultation
+The cosmetic surgery consultation

 For patients who are considering breast augmentation, the consultation will include implant sizing using a range of foam inserts and sample implants to give you a clear idea of how you can potentially look after surgery.
 Some surgeons may choose to supplement this process with 3D imaging for detailed analysis.
 Many patients find implant sizing to be the fun part of the consultation and will allow you to proceed with confidence with the most appropriate breast implant size decided in conjunction with your surgeon’s advice.
-All patients should always bear in mind that it is an impossible objective to achieve perfection and that not all expectations can be addressed with cosmetic surgery and this is something your surgeon will emphasise during your consultation.
+All patients should always bear in mind that it is an impossible objective to achieve perfection and that not all expectations can be addressed with cosmetic surgery, and this is something your surgeon will emphasise during your consultation.

 Once your consultation is complete, your patient care coordinator will provide you with a summary of your consultation, the treatment options discussed and an individualised quote for your procedure(s).
-Many patients choose to secure a date for surgery after their consultation and our coordinators will be able to confirm this for you without having to return at a later date to make a deposit or process your credit card.
-Once you have secured your date, one of our preoperative nurses will be able to see you for a clinical assessment during the same visit which will include measuring your vital signs.
+Many patients choose to secure a date for surgery after their consultation, and our coordinators will be able to confirm this for you without having to return at a later date to make a deposit or process your credit card.
+Once you have secured your date, one of our preoperative nurses will be able to see you for a clinical assessment during the same visit, which will include measuring your vital signs.
 Detailed preoperative instructions will be given to make sure you are optimally prepared for surgery.
 At Centre for Surgery, we believe thorough patient education is fundamental to achieving optimal outcomes following surgery.